Catherine Cibber

-Catherine Cibber, born Katherine Shore (baptised 1669 – 17 January 1734), was a British singer and actor.
+Catherine Cibber, born Katherine Shore (baptised 1669 – 17 January 1734), was a British soprano and actress.
 She was called Mrs Colley Cibber and the "greatest English actress of her time".

 Life

 Cibber was born in London and baptised in 1669.
 Her mother was Ann Shore and her father, Matthias and eventually two of her brothers (William and John) were sergeant-trumpeters to the King.
 Cibber was said to have been taught to sing and play the harpsichord by Henry Purcell.

 On 6 May 1693 Cibber married the actor Colley Cibber despite his poor prospects and insecure, socially inferior job.